ppy/osu-wiki/news/2021/2021-09-14-skinners-bulletin-july-2021.md

 With that, it is time to tie up the very first issue of the Skinners' Bulletin!

-We would like to thank ::Matt2e2::{ user=12144912 } and [Master-TigerKun](https://osu.ppy.sh/users/10688456) for pouring their creativity into the banner design, ::watterino::{ user=3512261 } for preparing all the showcase videos of this issue, ::Roan::{ user=8214639 } for helping us compile the July 2021 statistics, and you, the readers, for allocating your precious time to read our bulletin!
+We would like to thank ::Matt2e2::{ user=12144912 } and ::Master-TigerKun::{ user=10688456 } for pouring their creativity into the banner design, ::watterino::{ user=3512261 } for preparing all the showcase videos of this issue, ::Roan::{ user=8214639 } for helping us compile the July 2021 statistics, and you, the readers, for allocating your precious time to read our bulletin!

 If you have any questions or suggestions about our content, feel free to contact [RockRoller](https://osu.ppy.sh/home/messages/users/8388854) or [Zeus-](https://osu.ppy.sh/home/messages/users/5464437) directly.
 We are always open to fresh ideas to enrich our serving plate with more content.